boriel-basic/zxbasic/docs/external_resources.md

 * [Multipaint](http://multipaint.kameli.net/), a Java-based graphics editor that allows you to draw pictures with the color limitations of some typical screen formats from 8-bit computer platforms, like ZX Spectrum, C64 and Plus/4 high-resolution and multicolor, MSX 1 and Amstrad CPC0.

-* [ZX-Paintbrush] (https://zx-modules.de/), a Windows graphics editor specifically for ZX-Spectrum screen formats, including multicolor.
+* [ZX-Paintbrush](https://web.archive.org/web/20220203111111/https://zx-modules.de/), a Windows graphics editor specifically for ZX-Spectrum screen formats, including multicolor.

 ## Utilities
 Other generic utilities not above are: